edgio-docs/edgio-docs/src/guides/v7/upgrading.md

 ### Cache-manifest.js File {/*cache-manifest-js-file*/}

 Version 7 no longer generates or uses the `cache-manifest.js` file.
-Requesting this file returns a `404 Not Found`.
-Therefore, we recommend removing all requests for this file from your code.
+If you detect `404 Not Found` requests for `cache-manifest.js` after upgrading to version 7, verify that:

+-   You have upgraded the `{{ PACKAGE_NAME }}/prefetch` library to version 7.
+-   Your application no longer references the `@layer0/prefetch` library.

 ### JWT Access Control End-of-Life {/*jwt-access-control-end-of-life*/}